spieswl/turntable/README.md

 ### Robot Overview

-The robot in this package is aptly named "DJ".
+The robot in this package is nicknamed "DJ".
 The URDF for DJ is found [here](https://github.com/spieswl/turntable/blob/master/urdf/DJ.urdf).
 You can see the `graphviz` representation of DJ's construction by looking at [this Graphviz PDF](https://github.com/spieswl/turntable/blob/master/urdf/DJ.pdf).

 Since DJ is fairly simple, his construction can be essentially represented as...